IN DEPTH: Musicians on the rise

 I’m just trying to educate people about racism in certain songs and to educate people to be more open and not judge people by any labels”

 — Kai Burke

 Burke believes that the kind of change he desires can be achieved through music, especially rap.
 He thinks that rap is not only a satisfying creative outlet, but also an effective political tool, one that he intends to keep using in the future to advocate for his beliefs.

 “The whole purpose of rap is the political aspect of it…if you don’t want to hear that, don’t listen to it,” Burke said.

 Up and coming rapper goes beyond Carlsbad

-A passion that started in middle school as a result of his older brother making music has not only landed him an audience, but a recording deal with Lost Donkey Entertainment.
+A passion that started in middle school as a result of his older brother making music has not only landed him an audience, but also a recording deal.
 Schmidt, only 17 years old, writes his own music which he described as ‘different and vibey’.